Lombiq/Lombiq-Orchard-Visual-Studio-Extension/Readme.md

 Optionally you can use [wizards](https://msdn.microsoft.com/en-us/library/ms185301.aspx) to implement some operations in the different phases of the project/item generation.

-IMPORTANT: Don't remove the added csproj file in the main project.
+IMPORTANT: don't remove the added csproj file in the main project.
 It is being created by the SideWaffle template generator.